pawelbudziszewski/Wild-Life/README.md

 # Wild-Life
 ## Interactive Game of Life
-This is my small lockdown-weekend project - my tribute to [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway).
+This is my small lockdown-weekend project: my tribute to [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) - an interactive version of Life Game.

-This is an interactive version of Conway’s Life Game, written in Python.
-It allows placing different life forms using mouse while game is running.
+I always wondered, how fun it would be to be able modify life's world in the runtime.
+So here it is: use your mouse to add new life forms.

 ### What you need:

--	Python 3.8 or newer (should work on 3.6+, but did not test it)
+-	Python 3.8 or newer (should work on 3.6+, but I didn't test it)
 -	Numpy (`pip install numpy`)
 - Scipy (`pip install scipy`)
 -	OpenCV (`pip install opencv-python`)

+It should run on any system where you can install Python with modules listed above, however I tested it only on Windows.

 ### How to run it:
-On Windows just execute `python3.exe wild_life.py`

-In theory this code should run fine also on Linux, but I did not test it.
+Run `python3.exe wild_life.py` (or equivalent on your system)

 ### How use it: